olebole/irafdoc/doc/language.dparam.rst

   	# EOF
   </pre>
   <p>
-  2. List the contents of the file pset <tt>"delete.par"</tt>.
+  2. List the contents of the file pset <span style="font-family: monospace;">"delete.par"</span>.
 Named psets such as this are most commonly produced using the <b>":w filename"</b> colon command in
   <b>eparam</b>, e.g., to prepare several different versions of the parameter
   set for a task.